 The Children's Legal Services unit within the Office of the State Attorney (SAO) in Circuit 6 began as a pilot project.
-The 1996-97 Appropriations Act established three pilot locations changing the organizational placement of Child Welfare Legal Services (CWLS, the predecessor to Children's Legal Services) personnel from the Department of Health and Rehabilitative Services to the OAG in the 17th Judicial Circuit and the SAO in the 8th and the 16th Judicial Circuits.
-See OPPAGA Evaluation of Child Welfare Legal Services Pilot Projects, Report No. 96-44, January 29, 1997.
-An initial evaluation of the pilot issued by the Office of Program Policy Analysis and Government Accountability (OPPAGA) recommended that the pilot be continued.
-See id.
+The 1996-97 Appropriations Act established three pilot locations changing the organizational placement of Child Welfare Legal Services (CWLS, the predecessor to Children's Legal Services) personnel from the Department of Health and Rehabilitative Services to the Office of the Attorney General (OAG) in the 17th Judicial Circuit and the SAO in the 8th and the 16th Judicial Circuits.
+An initial evaluation of the pilot issued by OPPAGA recommended that the pilot be continued.

-When OPPAGA last evaluated CWLS in 2004, the Department had moved from the pilot to a contractual relationship with the SAO for legal services in Circuit 6, and with the OAG in Circuits 13 and 17, as well as Manatee County in Circuit 12.
-See OPPAGA Special Report, Report No. 04-05, January 2004.
-The 2004 report explained that, while the OAG provided legal services for the Department in some areas of the state, the then-Attorney General believed that it was not a core function of his office and was therefore not interested in expanding the function beyond the three counties his office served.
+When OPPAGA last evaluated CWLS in 2004, the Department had moved from the pilot to a contractual relationship with the SAO for legal services in Circuit 6, and with the OAG in Circuits 13 and 17, as well as Manatee County in Circuit 12.3 The 2004 report explained that, while the OAG provided legal services for the Department in some areas of the state, the then-Attorney General believed that it was not a core function of his office and was therefore not interested in expanding the function beyond the three counties his office served.
 Similarly, while the SAO in Circuit 6 provided these services in Pinellas and Pasco counties, other state attorneys had not shown an interest in providing the services.
 In 2012, the OAG transferred the legal services for Manatee County back to the Department.
 In 2021, the OAG transferred the remainder of their contracted offices, Circuits 13 and 17, back to the Department.

 Pursuant to the current contract, the SAO is responsible for all legal services to be performed on behalf of the State of Florida in all juvenile dependency and termination of parental rights proceedings governed by Chapter 39, F.S., the Florida Rules of Juvenile Procedure, section 409.1451, F.S., or otherwise properly heard in dependency court, as well as all related appellate proceedings in Circuit 6 (Pinellas and Pasco Counties).
-The current contract ends on June 30, 2023.
+The current contract ends on June 30, 2026, but the contract can be renewed by mutual agreement.